Top 15 Things To Do in Pristina - Kosovo

 Behind the hostel is a Viva Fresh Family supermarket.
 You can get a 33cl Birra Prishtina for 0,59€ or 50cl cans of Birra Peja for 0,49€.

-The Pristina bus station is shown below and its about a 30 minute walk into town.
+The Pristina bus station is shown below, and it is about a 30-minute walk from town.
 Hourly departures to Tirana and Skopje (Coronavirus permitting), as of July 20, no services to Skopje.
-Border to Serbia is open but limited services.
+The border with Serbia is open, but with limited services.
 9pm Curfew in Pristina.

-Pristina International Airport "Adem Jashari" is 20km Southwest of the city and under normal circumstances, bus #1A leaves on the hour, every hour from 4am til 9pm and the end stop is by the Grand Hotel
+Pristina International Airport "Adem Jashari" is 20 km Southwest of the city, and under normal circumstances, bus #1A leaves on the hour, every hour from 4am until 9pm from the Grand Hotel.

 How to get to Pristina by train:

 The only service running as of July 2020 is the 16:30 to Peja.
-The journey takes about 2 hours and you can pay on the train.
+The journey takes about 2 hours, and you can pay on the train.
 3€.
-I took the Pristina to Peja train later in the week.